 About This Drug

-Vinblastine is a drug used to treat cancer.
+Vinblastine is used to treat cancer.
 It is given in the vein (IV).

-- Skin and tissue irritation.
-You may have redness, pain, warmth, or swelling at the IV site.
-This happens if the drug leaks out of the vein and into nearby tissue.
+- Skin and tissue irritation including redness, pain, warmth, or swelling at the IV site if the drug leaks out of the vein and into nearby tissue.
 Very rarely, it may cause tissue necrosis (death).

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.